-*Use WARM water first, this will help open your pores to get out excess fluids and ointment.
+*Use WARM water first, this will help open your pores to get out excess fluids and cream.

 *When you are done, use cold water to help close your pores.
-This ensures that when you reapply ointment, it will go on top of your skin instead of in it.
+This ensures that when you reapply cream, it will go on top of your skin instead of in it.

-*The first 3-4 days: Rub a SMALL amount of ointment on your tattoo.
-We use System One & Sacred Solutions, however over the counter Aquaphor and Coconut Oil will work just as well.
-This should be applied like lotion.
-Too much ointment will cause the tattoo to become soggy and you will LOSE INK.
+*The first 3-4 days: Rub a SMALL amount of cream on your tattoo.
+We use DAB and After Inked.
+This should be applied in a very thin layer like chapstick.
+Too much cream will cause the tattoo to become soggy and you will LOSE INK.

-*On the first night, you may want to bandage your tattoo with either dental bibs or Saran wrap to prevent sticking to your bedding.
-Do not use any cloth bandages or pads, as the fibers of this material can adhere to your open tattoo and hinder the healing process and cause infection.
+*On the first night, you may want to bandage your tattoo with either dental bibs or saran wrap to prevent sticking to your bedding.
+Do not use any cloth bandages, as the fibers of this material can adhere to your open tattoo and hinder the healing process and cause infection.

-*Use lotion for minimum 2 weeks, 1-2 times daily.
+*Use an unscented, alcohol free lotion for minimum 2 weeks, 1-2 times daily.